77degrees/TemplateID/README.md

 Extract and catalog “Legal Hold Template” IDs from any web app you use.
 This extension observes JSON network traffic in the current tab, finds fields that look like legal hold template identifiers, infers human-readable names when possible, and shows them in a floating, draggable panel.
 Export everything to CSV in a click.

-> Note: The UI text and CSV filename currently reference “Starbucks Legal” for internal use.
+> Note: The UI text and CSV filename currently reference “Legal” for internal use.
 You can change the branding by editing the display strings in `content.js`.

 ---